Matildadl/to-do-list/README.md

 ## Usage:
 * Simple App to make a To do-list with.
- * Make different task-lists
+ _Make different task-lists_
-* possiblity to make priorities within the applikation
+* Possiblity to make priorities within the application _Priority from 1->_
- * priority from 1->
 * Easy to read with the different colour on tasks.

 ### User Stories:
-* First Time User: Easy access and easy to understand.
+* First Time User: *As a first-time user, I want easy access to the application and simple instructions to understand how to use it.*
-* First Time User: List tasks.
-* First Time User: Delete task

-* Returning User: Use it to have priorities on tasks.
-* Returning User: Delete task with priorities.

-* Frequent User: ( need future feuture) Want to save task-list to later.
+* First Time User: *As a first-time user, I want to be able to list my tasks to have an overview of what I need to do.*
+* First Time User: *As a first-time user, I want to be able to delete tasks that I have completed or no longer need.*
+* Returning User: *As a returning user, I want to be able to prioritize my tasks to focus on the most important ones first.*
+* Returning User: *As a returning user, I want to be able to delete tasks with different priorities to manage my task list efficiently.*
+* Frequent User (for future features): *As a frequent user, I want to be able to save my task lists to come back to them later and continue my work from where I left off.*

 <hr>